Today, I have another great article for you. It is from the Garage Warrior, Tyler. It’s Why you MUST use Progressions.

 Whether you are a man or woman, young or old, you need to use progressions in your workouts.
 Even if you are a trainer, you need to use these with your clients to accelerate their results.
-They help you build muscle, tone up and burn fat, all at the same time because you are essentially challenging the movement pattern, so you recruit more muscle fibers, recruit more coordination, and force your body to adapt and change.
+They help you build muscle, tone up and burn fat, all simultaneously because you are challenging the movement pattern, so you recruit more muscle fibers, coordinate more and force your body to adapt and change.

 Why You MUST Use Progressions

 CLICK HERE to watch the YouTube video.

 Let’s get started.
 I am going to use a lecture format here.
-It’s only going to take 2 or 3 minutes to show you exactly what movement progressions and movement regressions are so you can start using them today in your workouts.
+It’s only going to take 2 or 3 minutes to show you exactly what movement progressions and regressions are, so you can start using them today in your workouts.

 Alright!
 To start, we have to explain movement progressions and regressions.
-Let’s start with a simple exercise like the Push Up.
-Now, a lot of workouts contain exercises like the push up in them, but there are a lot of people out there that find push ups either too easy or too challenging to accomplish with a good form.
-If it’s too challenging and you start decreasing your range of motion, sacrificing your core integrity, you may get injured and you are not going to make any progress.
-If they are too easy for you and you are not sophisticating the movement, then you are simply not going to recruit the amount of muscle fibers you potentially could and you are shooting yourself in the foot as far as getting the best results possible.
+Let’s start with a simple exercise like the Push-Up.
+Now, a lot of workouts contain exercises like the push-up in them, but many people out there find push-ups either too easy or too challenging to accomplish with a good form.
+If it’s too challenging and you start decreasing your range of motion, sacrificing your core integrity, you may get injured, and you will not progress.
+Suppose they are too easy for you and you are not sophisticating the movement.
+In that case, you are simply not going to recruit the number of muscle fibers you potentially could, and you are shooting yourself in the foot as far as getting the best results possible.

 What do you do if you are currently outside of the spectrum of push-ups?